 Please also see our general entry requirements.

 Kent offers generous financial support schemes to assist eligible undergraduate students during their studies.
-Our financial support package for 2016 entry has yet to be confirmed, however, our package for 2015 entry includes a £6,000 cash bursary.
-To find out more, visit our funding page.
+Details of our proposed funding opportunities for 2016 entry can be found on our funding page.

 Scholarships are available for excellence in academic performance, sport and music and are awarded on merit.
 For further information on the range of awards available and to make an application see our scholarships website.